 Unclog pores and slough away dead skin by exfoliating at least once a week.
 The YORA Revitalise Face Polish is a hybrid physical-chemical exfoliant that's formulated with AHA and particles to leave your skin vibrant.

 A hydrating moisturiser will prevent your skin from becoming crepey and cracked due to poor air quality.
 The YORA Revitalise Face Moisturiser is a lightweight gel that contains red snow algae, which fends off cell-damaging free radicals and hydrates your skin.

 6. Eye Cream

-Your first signs of aging are typically found around your eyes.
+Your first signs of ageing are typically found around your eyes.
 Regular squinting, whether it's because of bright sunlight or heavy pollution, will gradually create creases in your skin.
-Using a nightly eye cream fortified with hyaluronic acid, like YORA's Dynamic Eye Concentrate, will aid in limiting the signs of aging by keeping the skin around your eyes plump.
+Using a nightly eye cream fortified with hyaluronic acid, like YORA's Define Eye Contour, will aid in limiting the signs of ageing by keeping the skin around your eyes plump.

-Sunscreen is your best defense against UV rays.
-Look for a broad-spectrum formula of at least SPF 50 to sufficiently protect you from aging (UVA) and burning (UVB).
+Sunscreen is your best defence against UV rays.
+Look for a broad-spectrum formula of at least SPF 50 to sufficiently protect you from ageing (UVA) and burning (UVB).
 Not to mention, regular sunscreen use will reduce your chances of developing skin cancer.
 Note that skincare and beauty products that contain SPF can supplement sunscreen, but should never replace it as your primary form of sun protection.